maxwharris/wavshare.io/README.md

-# RemixThis - Music Collaboration Platform
+# wavshare - Music Collaboration Platform

 A full-stack music collaboration platform where users can share original music samples or YouTube links, and other users can download and create remixes.
 The platform facilitates music collaboration through a social media-like interface with voting, commenting, remix tracking, and professional music metadata features.